slviajero/tinybasic/examples/14games/README.md

 bouncing.bas: TAB MS style function, arrays

-salvo.bas: arrays, splitting strings and numbers
+salvo.bas: arrays, splitting strings and numbers with INSTR and VAL

+3dplot.bas: math functions, using TAB in MS mode and the respective SET command

+hexapawn.bas: functions, boolean expressions and arrays

 ## Sources